 [In response to an inquiry about specific rules of conduct to govern the relationship between husbands and wives] "...for example, the principle that the rights of each and all in the family unit must be upheld, and the advice that loving consultation should be the keynote, that all matters must be settled in harmony and love, and that there are times when the husband and the wife should defer to the wishes of the other.
 Exactly under what circumstances such deference should take place is a matter for each couple to determine.
 If, God forbid, they fail to agree, and their disagreement leads to estrangement, they should seek counsel from those they trust and in whose sincerity and sound judgment they have confidence, in order to preserve and strengthen their ties as a united family."
-(Universal House of Justice: The Compilation of Compilations, Vol. 2, no. 2341)
+(On behalf of the Universal House of Justice, "To Set the World in Order, #33)

 "Consultation has been ordained by Bahá'u'lláh as the means by which agreement is to be reached and a collective course of action defined.
 It is applicable to the marriage partners and within the family, and indeed in all areas where believers participate in mutual decision-making.
 It requires all participants to express their opinions with absolute freedom and without apprehension that they will be censured and/or their views belittled; these prerequisites for success are unattainable if the fear of violence or abuse are present."
-(Letter of the Universal House of Justice, January 24, 1993)
+(On behalf of the Universal House of Justice, "To Set the World in Order, #36)

 "The House of Justice advises you to continue the strenuous efforts you are making to overcome the difficulties in your marriage.
 It is pleased to note that you and your husband have turned to the Local Spiritual Assembly for guidance and have sought help from a Bahá'í who is a marriage counselor.
 Such endeavors, when combined with a strong and determined effort, improve greatly the prospects that your marriage can be maintained.
 However, it must also be borne in mind that the fact that Bahá'u'lláh has permitted divorce is, no doubt, an indication that in certain circumstances it is unavoidable.
 If your earnest efforts to maintain your marriage do not yield the desired result, you should not be distraught."
-(On behalf of the Universal House of Justice, in The Compilation of Compilations, Vol. 2, no. 2345)
+(On behalf of the Universal House of Justice, "To Set the World in Order, #69)

 "Neither you nor your husband should hesitate to continue consulting professional marriage counselors, individually and together if possible, and also to take advantage of the supportive counseling which can come from wise and mature friends.
 Non-Bahá'í counseling can be useful but it is usually necessary to temper it with Bahá'í insight."
-(On behalf of the Universal House of Justice: The Compilations, Vol. 2, "Preserving Bahá'í Marriages", no. 2339)
+(On behalf of the Universal House of Justice, "To Set the World in Order, #67)

 "Family consultation employing full and frank discussion, and animated by awareness of the need for moderation and balance, can be the panacea for domestic conflict.
-Wives should not attempt to dominate their husbands, nor husbands their wives..."
-(On behalf of the Universal House of Justice: The Compilations, Vol. 2, "Women", no. 2160)
+Wives should not attempt to dominate their husbands, nor husbands their wives."
+(On behalf of the Universal House of Justice, "To Set the World in Order, #63)